New York Penn Station: Expansion and renovation

 In the early 1990s, U.S. Senator Daniel Patrick Moynihan proposed building a new station in the James A. Farley Building, the city's former main post office across the street which was designed by the same firm as the original Penn Station; Moynihan had shined shoes in the original station as a boy.
 Many redevelopment or expansion concepts were proposed over the 1990s and 2000s, but none reached fruition until funding from the 2009 American Recovery and Reinvestment Act enabled the expansion of the West End Concourse of the LIRR under the Farley Building in 2016.

-In 2016 New York Governor Andrew Cuomo announced plans for the renovation of Penn Station and mixed-use redevelopment of the Farley Building, including development of a new train hall, which he called the Empire Station Complex.
-In January 2021, the new expansion, Moynihan Train Hall, opened and was named for the man who had conceived it.
-The $1.6 billion, 255,000 ft2 renovation retained the original, landmarked Beaux Arts Farley Building, added a central atrium with a glass roof, and provided access to Amtrak and LIRR trains.
+In 2016 New York Governor Andrew Cuomo announced plans for the renovation of Penn Station and redevelopment of the Farley Building to include a new train hall, calling his plan the Empire Station Complex.
+Moynihan Train Hall opened in January 2021 and was named for the man who had conceived it.
+The $1.6 billion, 255,000 ft2 renovation retained the landmarked Beaux Arts Farley Building, added a central atrium with a glass roof, and provided access to Amtrak and LIRR trains, receiving the 2021 Prix Versailles for passenger stations.
 A new 33rd Street entrance to the LIRR concourse opened at the same time.
-The station received a place in the world selection for the 2021 Prix Versailles in the passenger stations category.

-Following the opening of the 33rd Street entrance, the LIRR concourse was doubled in width from 30 to 57 ft, and the ceilings were raised to a minimum height of 18 ft by removing seven "head knockers", low-hanging steel beams only 6 ft 8 in above the concourse's floor which were part of the original Penn Station; the expansion was completed in March 2023.
+Following the opening of the 33rd Street entrance, in 2023 the LIRR concourse was doubled in width and the ceilings were raised to at least 18 ft feet by removing seven "head knockers", low-hanging steel beams only 6 ft 8 in above the concourse's floor which were part of the original Penn Station.
 33rd Street between Seventh and Eighth Avenues was converted into a pedestrian plaza and permanently closed to vehicular traffic, opening in June 2024 as part of a $65 million project funded by Vornado.

 Services

 The station is served by 1,300 arrivals and departures per day, twice as many as there were during the 1970s.
 There are more than 600,000 subway, commuter rail and Amtrak passengers who use the station on an average weekday, or up to 1,000 every ninety seconds.
 It is the busiest passenger transportation facility in the United States and in North America.

-Beyond the subway entrances of the Penn Station, also the new iconic 7Av/33St entrance and the 7Av/34St entrance are open 24/7.